 The 30 Merchant Navy's were a three-cylinder design with a boiler featuring a wide firebox - but that's about as far as LNER comparisons go.
 Behind the unconventional 'air-smoothed' casing (possibly influenced by Gresley's semi-streamlined P2 class 2-8-2's) and American 'Boxpok' style wheels were a host of ideas never tried before.
-Not least of these was chain driven valve gear between the frames, the valve gear and middle motion totally enclosed in an oil bath, intended to eliminate the need for staff to get between the frames to 'oil up'.
+Not least of these was chain driven valve gear between the frames, the valve gear and middle motion being totally enclosed in an oil bath, intended to eliminate the need for staff to get between the frames to 'oil up'.

 Change for the better?

-Although the Merchant Navy class (and the similar but smaller West country and Battle of Britain classes) proved fast, free running and powerful they were beset with a host of irksome maintenance problems.
-For example, the oil bath proved impossible to keep oil tight; the chains were prone to stretching and the steam reverser approximate.
+Although the Merchant Navy class (and the similar but smaller West country and Battle of Britain classes) proved to be fast, free running and powerful they were beset with a host of irksome maintenance problems.
+For example, the oil bath proved impossible to keep oil tight; the chains were prone to stretching and wear which affected valve timing and the steam reverser could be difficult to set accurately.
 The air-smoothed casing, while easy to keep clean (the engines were designed to go through carriage washers) proved a nightmare for access when things went wrong.
 They spent much more time in the works than they should.

 Gone was the air-smoothed casing and chain driven valve gear, replaced with three separate sets of Walschearts gear.
 Gone too, was the troublesome steam reverser.
 A new smokebox was fitted (but retaining the distinctive oval Bullied smokebox door); and an additional smokebox saddle fitted to strengthen the frames.
 A new superheater feeder and outside steam pipes were provided along with new pistons, piston rods and cylinder drain cocks.
 New mechanical lubricators were fitted, along with a new regulator and ashpan design.
-Finally, weights had to be fitted to the wheels to counteract the hammer-blow produced by the motion.
+Finally, weights had to be fitted to the wheels to counteract the hammer-blow effect produced by the conventional motion.

 Although the rebuilt locomotives were expected to remain in service until 1987, the modernisation plan put paid to that - and like Riddles' Standard classes, had lamentably short lives.
-Nevertheless, the Merchant Navy's put in commendable and reliable performance with little, if any, loss in performance.
-Indeed, there are several authenticated examples of the rebuilt locomotive exceeding the magic 'ton' - no. 35003 'Royal Mail' topping 106mph with a Weymouth-Waterloo service between Basingstoke and Woking, just two weeks before the end of SR steam.
+Nevertheless, the Merchant Navy's put in commendable and reliable performance with little, if any, loss in performance in their new form.
+Indeed, there are several authenticated examples of the rebuilt locomotive exceeding the magic 'ton' - no. 35003 Royal Mail topping 106mph with a Weymouth-Waterloo service between Basingstoke and Woking, just days before the end of SR steam in 1967.

 The SR was the last main line in the UK to operate express services with steam: the Waterloo - Southampton - Bournemouth - Weymouth expresses remaining almost exclusively Bulleid-pacific hauled right to the end.
-Appropriately, it fell to the last member of the class, 35030 'Elder-Dempster Lines' to haul the very last steam-hauled train to Waterloo: the 14.11 Weymouth-Waterloo on 9 July 1967.
+Appropriately, it fell to the last member of the Merchant Navy class, 35030 Elder-Dempster Lines to haul the very last steam-hauled train to Waterloo: the 14.11 Weymouth-Waterloo on 9 July 1967.
 The next day, modern traction took over and there was not a breath of steam left to be seen.
 A sad day indeed and seemingly, the last rites of a remarkable class of locomotive had been performed.